KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Methodology

 \subsection{VLM-Based Discovery under Partial Observability}

 Due to partial observability, the initial knowledge graph may be incomplete.
-To address this, we employ a VLM to reason over visual observations upon execution failures or after action completion.
-The VLM identifies previously unobserved entities and infers their spatial relations, which are converted into semantic tuples and integrated into the knowledge graph.
-These updates support dynamic replanning, enabling the symbolic executor to ground the PDDL problem in newly discovered environmental information and recover from incomplete world states.
+To address this, we use a VLM to analyze visual observations after execution or upon failure.
+The VLM detects previously unseen entities and infers their spatial relations, which are converted into semantic tuples and added to the knowledge graph.
+These updates enable dynamic replanning, allowing the symbolic planner to incorporate newly discovered information and recover from incomplete world states.